Woman sitting in grass reading a book

 How cold does it get in Brookings?

 The average temperature in January is about 12.9 degrees Fahrenheit.
 Be sure to pack a jacket and ask Dakota Nature Park about their snow shoe rentals and other snowy adventures offered in the park.
 In the winter, our residents have adapted to the colder climate by celebrating it!
-Every third weekend in February, area attractions and business come together to host Frost Fest.
+Every third weekend in February, area attractions and businesses come together to host Frost Fest.
 It’s a way for us to embrace the chill and kick cabin fever.

 We’re also a big fan of hockey and utilize Larson Ice Center as much as possible in the winter months.
 Larson Ice Center also offers open skate for visitors and residents, check with the Brookings Parks Dept. about open hours and rental costs.